Florida Avenue Grill: The World’s Oldest Soul Food Restaurant

 The place was packed when we went in for lunch, and only one booth was available.
 We sat down and were incredibly surprised and happy to realize that where we sat was the same booth Martin Luther King Jr. sat in 1963 while planning his march on Washington.

 When King was assassinated in 1968, riots erupted across the nation, and the U Street corridor was the epicenter of the riots in Washington.
-When many businesses were burned to the ground, Lacey and Bertha’s eldest son, Lacey Jr., who would eventually own the Grill, sat in front of the restaurant night and night with a shotgun to protect it.
+When many businesses were burned to the ground, Lacey and Bertha’s eldest son, Lacey Jr., who would eventually own the Grill, sat in front of the restaurant night and day with a shotgun to protect it.
 Today, you can still sit in the “Shotgun Booth,” which features a plaque remembering the stand made by Lacey Jr. during the riots.

 So what should you order?
 As far as we could tell, everything was great.
 When we arrived, customers were enjoying the all-day breakfast.
 We opted for lunch.
 The fried chicken, with its 70-plus-year-old recipe, was to die for.
 The fried pork chops, mac and cheese, and collard greens were also incredible.
 All washed down with an ice-cold glass of sweet tea.